 Energy is a key engine of development.
 Wherever it is available, it helps to drive progress.
 Making energy accessible to as many people as possible is central to our core business and is one of our responsibilities.
-We develop innovative solutions to offer communities an affordable, reliable and sustainable source of energy that contributes to the fight against climate change.
+We develop innovative solutions to offer communities who do not have access to electricity an affordable, reliable and sustainable source of energy that contributes to the fight against climate change.

 Why it matters